Edgeley Park: Cheadle End

 The Cheadle End behind the goal at the west end of the ground is the largest and most modern stand in the stadium, and one of the largest stands outside the Premier League.

-The original Cheadle End, built in 1923, was a small covered terrace of largely timber construction, with room for around 3,000 people.
-It was made all-seater in 1967, and its capacity cut to 1,100.
-This stand was demolished in 1985, after the Bradford City stadium fire, and replaced by seven steps of shallow uncovered terracing which held only a small number of supporters.
-However, for the 10 years that it existed, this terrace was extremely popular with County fans because of its traditional feel.
-Netting was controversially placed in front of the terrace during the late 1980s; after the disaster at Hillsborough Stadium in 1989 the netting was removed.
+The original Cheadle End, built in 1923, was a small, covered terrace of largely timber construction, with room for around 3,000 people.
+It was made all-seater in 1967, and its capacity was cut to 1,100.
+This stand was demolished in 1985 following the Bradford City stadium fire and replaced by seven steps of shallow uncovered terracing which held only a small number of supporters.
+However, for the ten years that it existed, this terrace was extremely popular with County fans because of its traditional feel.
+Netting was controversially placed in front of the terrace during the late 1980s, but was removed following the Hillsborough disaster in 1989.

 In 1995, Stockport County chairman Brendan Elwood built a new stand to replace the small terrace.
-The new Cheadle End is a two-tiered stand, holding 5,044 supporters, making it almost as large in terms of capacity as the other three stands collectively.
-The stand is all-seater, as is the rest of the stadium nowadays, and was opened in 1995 with a friendly game against Manchester City.
-The letters "SCFC" are visible in the seating, where white seats are used instead of blue, to symbolise Stockport County Football Club.
+The new Cheadle End is a two-tiered stand, accommodating 5,044 supporters, making it almost as large in terms of capacity as the other three stands collectively.
+The stand was opened as an all-seater, as is the rest of the stadium, and was opened in 1995 with a friendly game against Manchester City.
+The letters "SCFC" are spelled out with white seats in the stand.
+From the 2025/26 season, the upper rows of the Cheadle End are a designated 'safe-standing' area.